Cheetah: Reproduction and life cycle

-Compared to other felids, cheetah cubs are highly vulnerable to several predators during the first few weeks of their life.
 Mothers keep their cubs hidden in dense vegetation for the first two months and nurse in the early morning.
 The mother is extremely vigilant at this stage; she stays within 1 km of the lair, frequently visits her cubs, moves them every five to six days, and remains with them after dark.
 Despite trying to make minimal noise, she cannot generally defend her litter from predators.
-Predation is the leading cause of mortality in cheetah cubs; a study showed that in areas with a low density of predators (such as Namibian farmlands) around 70% of the cubs make it beyond the age of 14 months, whereas in areas like the Serengeti National Park, where several large carnivores exist, the survival rate was just 17%.
+Predators are the main cause of death for cubs; of the total deaths, 58.3% were due to predators in the Serengeti, and 88.9% were in the Kgalagadi Transfrontier Park.
 Deaths also occur from starvation if their mothers abandon them, fires, or pneumonia because of exposure to bad weather.
 Generation length of the cheetah is six years.
+The overall juvenile survival rate for cheetahs is 35.7% in the Kgalagadi Transfrontier Park and 34.3% in the Kalahari Desert, compared to a juvenile survival rate of 37% for leopards in the Sabi Sand Game Reserve; high juvenile mortality appears to be a natural part of population dynamics among predators.

 Cubs start coming out of the lair at two months of age, trailing after their mother wherever she goes.
 At this point the mother nurses less and brings solid food to the cubs; they retreat away from the carcass in fear initially, but gradually start eating it.
 The cubs might purr as the mother licks them clean after the meal.
 Weaning occurs at four to six months.
 To train her cubs in hunting, the mother will catch and let go of live prey in front of her cubs.
 Cubs' play behaviour includes chasing, crouching, pouncing and wrestling; there is plenty of agility, and attacks are seldom lethal.
 Playing can improve catching skills in cubs, though the ability to crouch and hide may not develop remarkably.

 Cubs as young as six months try to capture small prey like hares and young gazelles.
 However, they may have to wait until as long as 15 months of age to make a successful kill on their own.
 At around 20 months, offspring become independent; mothers might have conceived again by then.
 Siblings may remain together for a few more months before parting ways.
 While females stay close to their mothers, males move farther off.
 The lifespan of wild cheetahs is 14 to 15 years for females, and their reproductive cycle typically ends by 12 years of age; males generally live as long as ten years.